How to Care for Monkey Grass

 Uses in the Garden

 Liriope muscari is a type of monkey grass commonly used for borders and walkways in the garden.
-They are beloved for their purple-spiked or white-flowering blooms.
+It is beloved for its purple-spiked or white-flowering blooms.

 Ophiopogon japonicas, commonly known as dwarf mondo grass, look great between stepping-stones or pavers.
 Dwarf monad grass is also available in the traditional green colored grass or a darker, black-life variety.